 a.
 Must demonstrate through the information and documents submitted with its RFP Response that the RFP Respondent has the capability, integrity and reliability to acquire the Property under the LDA.

 b.
-Must meet a minimum purchase price for the propertyof $___,000. (___ hundred thousand dollars and zero cents).
+Must have a minimum purchase price for the property.

 2. Comparative Evaluation Criteria